AUGUST 17- TODAY’S READING FROM THE ONE YEAR BIBLE- NEHEMIAH 12:27-13:31; 1 CORINTHIANS 11:3-16; PSALMS 35:1-16; PROVERBS 21:17-18

 Paul describes how this truth can be exhibited in the cultural context of his day.
-In Jewish law, if a woman were proved guilty of adultery, she would have her head uncovered (Numbers 5:11), probably meaning her hair cut off.
-In Corinth, a woman who had short hair or who flaunted her uncovered loose hair was giving a signal to the general public that she had no husband and was a prostitute.
+Under Jewish law, in Jewish society, if a woman were proved guilty of adultery, she would have her head uncovered (Numbers 5:11), probably meaning her hair cut off.
+Therefore to have her head uncovered was a signal of shame.
+In Corinth, a woman who had short hair or who flaunted her uncovered loose hair, was giving a signal to the general public that she had no husband, had loose morals or was a prostitute.
 For a Christian woman to flaunt her genuine liberty by cutting her hair or appearing without a head covering would be misrepresenting the gospel in the eyes of her non-Christian neighbors.
 More than that, it would be giving observing angels an indication that she was misunderstanding a divine truth.
-The angels know well the tactics of the devil to usurp God-given authority.
+The angels know well the tactics, the danger and the disastrous consequences of the devil’s attempt to usurp God-given authority.

 TODAY’S READING FROM THE BOOK OF PSALMS- PSALMS 35:1-16

 This is a psalm of David written as he is relentlessly pursued by King Saul and his men.
 He appeals to the Lord to be His defender, His sword, His shield, His deliverer, His help, and His way of escape.
 He asks the Lord to counsel his fears:

 We sense that David is asking for some emotional reinforcement for his faith convictions.

 He appeals to the angel of the Lord that led Joshua into the battle of Jericho to take charge of his battle with Saul.